-The first food finds of 2018 are in and there’s pancakes, a pie that’s torched in front of you and salad you’ll want to eat.
-The new years diet is over so start making your list!
+The first food finds of 2018 are in and there’s giant pancakes, a sweet pie that’s torched in front of you and salad you’ll actually want to eat.
+The new year’s diet is over so start making your list! 🙂

 1C Oaklands Grove, Shepherd’s Bush, London W12 0JD http://www.proudmarys.co.uk

 Over the last few years handmade, luxury, affordable pasta has become a bit of a thing in London and that’s exactly what they do at Flour & Grape in Bermondsey.
-The menu offers fantastic Italian starters starting from just £2 (the cheese and pear salad if amaze) and a whole load of fresh, fast pasta dishes for main with nothing coming in at much more than £10.
-There’s meaty option like beef short rib ragu, fish-inspired plates with tiger prawns and basil and a butter emulsion with truffle for any vegetarians.
+The menu offers a fantastic Italian menu with starters from just £2 (the cheese and pear salad is amaze) and a whole load of fresh, fast pasta dishes with nothing coming in at much more than £10.
+There’s meaty option like beef short rib ragu, fish-inspired plates with tiger prawns and basil and a decadent butter emulsion with truffle for any vegetarians.
 YUM.
 Inside is rustically decorated and a mix of communal and separate tables means there’s a nice social buzz perfect for both a solo lunch and lengthier dinner.
+Really loved this place.

 214 Bermondsey St, London SE1 3TQ https://www.flourandgrape.com

 Healthy food does the trick for five minutes or so then if you’re anything like me you’re reaching for a chocolate bar straight after.
-The Hawaiian poke bowls from casual eatery Ahi Poke are far from just a salad and full to the top of everything that’s good for you (not to mention they look bloody beautiful too.)
-Loaded with brown rice, fresh fish, avocado and pickled vegetables, you can pick one of their own creations or build your own bowl.
-Make sure you add crispy onions too you won’t regret it.
+The Hawaiian poke bowls from casual eatery Ahi Poke are far from just a salad and full to the top of everything that’s good for you.
+Not to mention they look bloody beautiful too.
+Loaded with brown rice, fresh fish and avocado, you can pick one of their own creations or build your own bowl.
+Make sure you add crispy onions too.

 3 Percy St, Fitzrovia, London W1T 1DF https://www.ahipoke.co.uk